Application

 # Use Nuclei UX600 SMP 2 Core RISC-V processor as example

-# application need to run in ddr memory not in ilm memory
+# application needs to run in ddr memory not in ilm memory

 # cd to the smphello directory